×

 WICHE ACADEMY FOR LEADERS IN THE HUMANITIES is a leadership development program for aspiring academic leaders with a background in the humanities.
 The two-year fellowship consists of campus-based and external mentoring, a three-day in-person seminar, and an extended project.
 J O’Brien, Laramie County Community College, is participating in the 2023-25 cohort.

-WICHE is providing project management support through the Wyoming Community College Commission for the Wyoming Innovation Partnership.
+STATE PROJECTS WICHE is providing project management support through the Wyoming Community College Commission (and working closely with the Wyoming Governor’s Office) for the Wyoming Innovation Partnership.
 This ambitious statewide effort aims to modernize and develop a resilient state workforce and economy.

 Additionally, the University of Wyoming is a member of the State Authorization Network (SAN), which helps guide institutions through state regulations around online courses and programs.